saifeemustafaq/mentorship/cohort_2/juigawali3001@outlook.com/Jui_Gawali_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

 > Service Level Agreements are based on the usage model.
 Frequently, cloud providers charge their pay-as-per-use resources at a premium and deploy standards Service Level Agreements only for that purpose.
 Clients can also subscribe at different levels that guarantees access to a particular amount of purchased resources.
 The Service Level Agreements (SLAs) attached to a subscription many times offer various terms and conditions.
 If client requires access to a particular level of resources, then the client need to subscribe to a service.
 A usage model may not deliver that level of access under peak load condition.

+## Date: June 20,2020.

+## What is Scaling in Cloud Computing?

+> Scaling is defined as the ability for an IT resource to handle growing or decreasing demands in a capable manner.
+It is one of the most popular and beneficial features of cloud computing, as businesses can scale up or down to meet demands based on season, projects, growth and more.
+By implementing cloud scalability, you enable your resources to grow as your traffic or organization grows, and vice versa.
+There are a few main ways to scale in the cloud:

+## Types of Scalings:
+- Vertical Scaling
+- Horizontal Scaling
+- Diagonal Scaling

+### Vertical Scaling:
+> To understand vertical scaling, envision a 20-story hotel.
+Within this hotel, there are countless rooms that guests constantly move in and out of.
+There are often spaces available, as not all of the rooms are occupied at the same time.
+People can easily come and go because there is space to accommodate them.
+As long as the capacity of this hotel is not exceeded, there is no issue.
+This is vertical scaling.
+> With computing, you can add or subtract resources, including memory or storage, within a server as long as the resources do not exceed the capacity of the machine itself.
+Similar to the hotel example, resources can come and go easily and quickly, as long as there is room for them.
+Though it has limitations, this is a way to beef up your server and avoid latency and extra management.

+### Horizontal Scaling:
+> Horizontal scaling is a bit different.
+This time, imagine a two-lane highway.
+Cars easily travel in each direction without huge traffic issues.
+But then the area surrounding the highway is developed – new buildings are built and traffic increases.
+Pretty soon, this two-lane highway is clogged with cars, and accidents become commonplace.
+It’s clear that two-lanes are no longer enough.
+In order to avoid these issues, more lanes are added and an overpass is constructed.
+While this takes a significant amount of time, it solves the problem.
+> Horizontal scaling refers to adding more servers to your network, rather than simply adding resources like with vertical scaling.
+This method tends to take more time and is more complex, but it allows you to connect servers together, handle traffic efficiently and execute concurrent workloads.

+### Diagonal Scaling:
+> So what happens if you combine the two scaling methods?
+Well, you get diagonal scaling, which allows you to experience the most efficient infrastructure scaling.
+When you combine vertical and horizontal, you simply grow within your existing server until you hit the capacity.
+Then, you can clone that server as necessary and continue the process, allowing you to deal with a lot of requests and traffic concurrently.

+## Scale in the Cloud:
+> When you move scaling into the cloud, you experience an enormous amount of flexibility that saves both money and time for a business.
+When your demand booms, it’s easy to scale up to accommodate the new load.
+As things level out again, you can scale down accordingly.
+This is so significant because cloud computing uses a pay-as-you-go model.
+Traditionally, professionals guess their maximum capacity needs and purchase everything up front.
+If they overestimate, they pay for unused resources.
+If they underestimate, they don’t have the services and resources necessary to operate effectively.
+With cloud scaling, though, businesses get the capacity they need when they need it, and they simply pay based on usage.
+This on-demand nature is what makes the cloud so appealing.
+You can start small and adjust as you go.
+It’s quick, it’s easy, and you’re in control.

+> The benefits of the scalable cloud are clear.
+You can support business growth without making expensive or timely changes to your current setup.
+With a managed cloud provider, it’s quick and easy to get the resources you need as you need them, and you’re not bound by the size of your server closet.
+The cloud provider will ensure that overloading is never a concern, as their team will manage the servers within the data center.
+When you grow, the cloud will grow.